The Wicked Will be Justly Punished

 Commentary

-Merciless people make plots against good people (v.
-12), but the Lord laughs and knows their time is coming soon (v.
-13).
 We should never fear about the plotting of the wicked because God knows the end from the beginning.
 He knows the day is coming when He will destroy the strength of the strong.
 He has a sword for those who have committed crimes against humanity.
-Who can begin to measure the suffering caused by men like Stalin, Hitler, and Mao Tse Tung.
-But we can be sure that God has a sword for them that will enter their souls and twist and turn for all eternity.
+We can be sure that God has a sword for them that will enter their souls and twist and turn for all eternity.
 The wicked will kill with swords and arrows (v.
 14), but they will be killed by their own weapons (v.
 15).
 In the materialistic society in which we live we often put the emphasis in the wrong place.
 We think that money can buy happiness (vv.
 16-17).
-The Bible makes it plain that “godliness with contentment is great gain.”
+The Bible says that “godliness with contentment is great gain.”

 Application